gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 > **Type:** tutorial ||
 > **Level:** intermediary ||
 > **Author:** [Mehran Rasulian](https://gitlab.com/mehranrasulian) ||
-> **Publication date:** 2017/06/14
+> **Publication date:** 2017-08-31

 ## Introduction

-GitLab features our applications with Continuous Integration, and it is possible to deploy the new code changes to the production server whenever we want just by clicking a button!
+GitLab features our applications with Continuous Integration, and it is possible to easily deploy the new code changes to the production server whenever we want.

-In this tutorial, we'll show you how to initialize a [Laravel](http://laravel.com/) application and setup our [Envoy](laravel.com/docs/envoy) tasks, then we'll jump into see how to test and deploy it with [GitLab CI](/gitlab-ci/) via [Continuous Delivery](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/).
+In this tutorial, we'll show you how to initialize a [Laravel](http://laravel.com/) application and setup our [Envoy](laravel.com/docs/envoy) tasks, then we'll jump into see how to test and deploy it with [GitLab CI/CD](../../ci/README.md) via [Continuous Delivery](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/).

 We assume you have a basic experience with Laravel, Linux servers, and you know how to use GitLab.